sequencingatuts/sequencingatuts.github.io/_pages/small-target-express-dna-sequencing.md

 - Library preparation and QC
 - Sequencing on the Illumina MiSeq in 2x150bp mode
 - Electronic delivery of a FastQ file per sample.
 The output is at least 1 Mbp per sample (50x coverage for 20 kb plasmid).
-- Fast turnaround time 48-72 hrs
+- Fast turnaround time 48-72 hrs*

+*This turn around time only apply to the submission of at least 8 samples.
+For the submission with less than 8 samples, the turn around time is 1-2 weeks.

 |Number of samples | Price for UTS researchers |	Price for external researchers |